-• The Artist Ventures Initiative supported four new artist/entrepreneur projects with grants and training in its third round of grants to support arts-based entrepreneurial ventures through training, communication, networking and an arts business incubator.
-The program is supported in part by a grant from the national organization Leveraging Investments in Creativity (LINC), which has supported artist development through SCAC programs since FY 2008.

-- The Literary Arts program, in partnership with Sandlapper Magazine, published a new series of short stories by S.C. writers through the S.C.
-Fiction Project.
-The magazine has an annual circulation of 42,500 and extends its reach through its web site. - The Literary Arts program announced a new winner of the S.C.
-First Novel Competition.
-Spartanburg author Susan Tevulke will have her novel published by Hub City Press and will debut at the S.C.
-Book Festival in 2013. - The Arts Commission awarded Fellowships to four outstanding S.C. artists, recognizing excellence in visual arts, craft, music performance and music composition. - The SCAC, with McKissick Museum at the University of S.C., recognized three master practitioners of traditional arts with the Jean Laney Harris Folk Heritage Awards, honoring Ashley Carder of Spartanburg for fiddle-playing, Stephen Ferrell of Edgefield for alkaline glazed pottery, and Marvin Grant of Pawleys Island for hammock making.
+- The Artist Ventures Initiative supported four new artist/entrepreneur projects with grants and training in its third round of grants to support arts-based entrepreneurial ventures through training, communication, networking and an arts business incubator.
+The program is supported in part by a grant from the national organization Leveraging Investments in Creativity (LINC), which has supported artist development through SCAC programs since FY 2008. - Thirty-nine artists in a variety of artistic disciplines participated in Artist U, an intensive weekend training program helping artists hone their business skills and achieve work/life balance. - The Literary Arts program's winner of the third S.C.
+First Novel Competition debuted her novel at the S.C.
+Book Festival.
+Susan Tevulke's In the Garden of Stone, published by Hub City Press in Spartanburg, has been well received with strong sales and positive critical reviews. - The Arts Commission awarded Fellowships to three outstanding S.C. artists, recognizing excellence in prose, poetry and choreography. - The SCAC, with McKissick Museum at the University of S.C., recognized two advocates and practitioners of traditional arts with the Jean Laney Harris Folk Heritage Awards, honoring John Thomas Fowler of Boiling Springs for traditional music and storytelling, and Stan Woodward for his documentary films on a variety of traditional South Carolina art forms. - The South Carolina Survey of Tradition Bearers added four counties to the survey of traditional artists in the state.
+To date, 22 counties have been surveyed by professional field workers, identifying 100 traditional artists, many who are previously unknown to the Arts Commission.